IronCoreLabs/uniffi-bindgen-java/README.md

 ## Testing

 We pull down the pinned examples directly from Uniffi and run Java tests using the generated bindings.
 Just run `cargo t` to run all of them.

+Note that if you need additional toml entries for your test, you can put a `uniffi-extras.toml` as a sibling of the test and it will be read in addition to the base `uniffi.toml` for the example.
+See [CustomTypes](./tests/scripts/TestCustomTypes/) for an example.